emasalari/Linux_TP-s/README.txt

 	4. sudo fc-cache -f -v: refresh your cache or just log out and log in to take effect the changes
 71. nautilus .: Open current folder in nautilus
 72. SUPER+NumKeys: Execute nth favorite application in the left sidebar.
+73. which [filename1] [filename2] ...: Ex: which python cpp java $SHELL firefox; To locate the executable file associated with the given command by searching it in the path environment variable.